 Getting reliable data

-Manual data warehouse management often leads to errors, which in turn undermines trust in reports.
-DWH automatically updates data and ensures completeness without contradictions.
+.
+Managing data warehouses manually often leads to errors, and that in turn undermines trust in reports.
+A DWH automatically keeps data up to date and also ensures complete, consistent information.
 Human error is minimized.
 Stakeholders trust the analytics, and internal managers make decisions based on numbers, not intuition.

 Benefits of a data warehouse: higher profit and lower costs